base-org/web/apps/base-docs/docs/tools/bridges-testnet.md

 ## Programmatic Bridging

-See the [sample code repository](https://github.com/base-org/guides/tree/main/bridge/native) to see how to bridge ETH and ERC-20s from Ethereum Goerli to Base Goerli.
+See the [sample code repository](https://github.com/base-org/guides/tree/main/bridge/native) to see how to bridge ETH and ERC-20s from Ethereum Sepolia to Base Sepolia.

 :::caution

 **Double check the token address for ERC-20s** You can use any ERC-20 that is supported on the network.
-You can check what assets are on Base Goerli and the corresponding contract address via [this hub](https://github.com/ethereum-optimism/ethereum-optimism.github.io/tree/master/data).
+You can check what assets are on Base Sepolia and the corresponding contract address via [this hub](https://github.com/ethereum-optimism/ethereum-optimism.github.io/tree/master/data).
-Ensure there is an address for `base-goerli`, [example](https://github.com/ethereum-optimism/ethereum-optimism.github.io/blob/master/data/WETH/data.json#L19-L21).
+Ensure there is an address for `base-sepolia`, [example](https://github.com/ethereum-optimism/ethereum-optimism.github.io/blob/master/data/WETH/data.json#L19-L21).
 Always test with small amounts to ensure the system is working as expected.

 :::